practicalli/clojure-data-science/docs/index.md

 Topics will include data mining, data transformation and visualisation tools, techniques and libraries.
 Guides will take a story telling approach using visualisation tools to ensure a meaningful context in which design decisions are taken.

+Data Science is a vast subject area so this guide will recommend numerous resources that go deeper into specific areas.

 !!!
-QUOTE ""
+QUOTE "John Stevenson, Practicalli"
-    Without good data, there is no science - John Stevenson
+    Without good data, there is no science

 ## Data Engineering